Skip to content

 Password encryption

-For password encryption we use AES-GCM algorithm without Padding AES/GCM/NoPadding.
+For password encryption, we use the AES-GCM algorithm without Padding AES/GCM/NoPadding.

-Secret key - piece of information or parameter that is used to encrypt and decrypt messages
+Secret key - a piece of information or parameter that is used to encrypt and decrypt messages

 $ openssl aes-256-cbc -k secret -P -md sha1